CityOfNewYork/ACCESS-NYC-PATTERNS/src/content/installation.md

 ## Styles

-There are a few options when integrating the stylesheet.
+There are a few options when integrating the patterns.

 ### Node Module (recommended)

 This package is available as an NPM Module and can be included as a dependency with NPM...

     $ npm install access-nyc-patterns -save